mecubey/Pyplayer/README.md

 # *Pyplayer*

 ## An open source audio player
-This is an open source audio-file player built with python and various libraries, use it however you want.
+This is an open source audiofile player built with python and various libraries, use it however you want.

 ## How to build